You just quit smoking. Literally. Five minutes ago you put out your last cigarette.

 But some pretty unpleasant things happen right away, too.
 The symptoms of nicotine withdrawal include:

 And they kick in fast.
-Research has found that the typical smoker begins to feel the symptoms of withdrawal within an hour of putting out his last cigarette.
+Research has found that the typical smoker begins to feel the symptoms of withdrawal within an hour of putting out their last cigarette.
 Feelings of anxiety, sadness and difficulty concentrating appear within the first three hours.

 These unpleasant -- some people might say intolerable -- symptoms of nicotine withdrawal usually hit a peak within the first three days of quitting, and last for about two weeks.